Is There A Link Between OCD And Bipolar Disorder?

 What is obsessive-compulsive disorder (OCD)?

 Obsessive-compulsive disorder is an anxiety disorder in which an individual may feel controlled by obsessions leading to compulsive behaviors.
 Obsessions are intrusive thoughts or urges that are typically based on flawed or dysfunctional beliefs.
 For some people, especially those who struggle to find support or manage OCD symptoms, these obsessions may dictate their behavior.
-For instance, an intrusive thought that someone may break into their home may cause someone with OCD to repeatedly check to make sure the door is locked.
+For instance, an intrusive thought that someone may break into their home may cause someone with obsessive-compulsive disorder to repeatedly check to make sure the door is locked.

 Around 1.2% of US adults experience OCD each year.
 Someone with a pre-existing anxiety disorder may develop OCD over time, though this is not always the course of this disorder.
 There’s no clear cause, but both genetic and environmental factors likely play a role.